 - Writing thank you notes

-5. Design Products Through CafePress
+6. Design and Sell Products on CafePress

 Examples of what you can design include:

 You can also purchase premade items and resell them.